Farhan Akhtar: Acting and singing

 Following Luck By Chance, Akhtar acted in a film titled The Fakir of Venice, which was initially scheduled to release before Rock On!! and was supposed to be his acting debut.
 Due to several delays, it was premiered at the 2009 Indian Film Festival of Los Angeles.
 It was written and directed by Anand Surapur, and accepted by Akhtar after he described its script as "very powerful", while emphasising that it "touches upon weaknesses and confusions in all human beings".
 Before release, it premiered at the Indian Film Festival of Los Angeles, and the Venice Film Festival at the ArcLight Hollywood.
 Kirk Honeycutt of The Hollywood Reporter praised the film and felt that "Akhtar, a producer, director and writer making his film debut here as an actor, is talented and handsome enough – and with looks that could translate into any number of ethnicities – to have a huge career ahead of him."
-The film was released theatrically in India on 8 February 2019.

 Akhtar acted in, and produced his next film Karthik Calling Karthik (2010), a psychological thriller directed by Vijay Lalwani.
 He played Karthik, an introvert, paired opposite Deepika Padukone for the first time.
 Preparation for the role involved working on the Rubik's Cube, which he learnt from the director.
 The film received mixed reviews, but Akhtar's performance received praise, with Sukanya Verma highlighting that "He conveys the anxiety, simplicity and frailty of Karthik even when the script isn't doing it for him.
 Perhaps it's his innate filmmaker instinct."
 The film had a good opening at the box office, as it was targeted towards the youth of the multiplexes.
 However, it failed to do well at the box office and became a "below average" grosser.

 Akhtar produced and appeared as one of the three leads in his sister, Zoya Akhtar's coming-of-age film Zindagi Na Milegi Dobara along with Hrithik Roshan, Abhay Deol, Katrina Kaif and Kalki Koechlin.
 He was also credited as the scriptwriter for the film.
 He was the first actor to be cast in the film, and described his role as a "fun character" and a "guy who for the longest time takes nothing seriously".
 His real life father, Javed Akhtar wrote poetry for the film, which he performs as a voice-over.
 His performance received widespread critical acclaim, with Shaikh Ayaz of Rediff.com highlighting his lines as "gentle, they won't make you ROFL; they are more like tender dig in the ribs."
 Kaveree Bamzai of India Today called his acting "sensitive, soulful", further saying that he was "perfectly capable of reading out his father's poetry."
 The film made ₹1.53 billion worldwide and was declared a major commercial success at the box office.
 It also became one of the highest grossing Bollywood films overseas, earning around US$7.25 million.
 It won two National Awards for Best Choreography and Best Audiography.